 HOW TO COOK SNOW FUNGUS DESSERT SOUP

-1. Place the prepared snow fungus, red dates, black dates, lotus seeds, dried longan and water in a large pot
+1. Bring water to a boil and add the prepared snow fungus, red dates, black dates, lotus seeds, dried longan in the large pot

 4. After about 20 minutes, everything in there should’ve been softened and plump, if not, cook a bit longer